-The Director of Campus Security and the Associate Vice President for Student Affairs/Dean of Students are responsible for compiling the statistical information and policy disclosures for the Annual Security Report in compliance with the requirements of the Clery Act.
-In preparing USF's annual disclosure of crime statistics, the

-Associate Vice President for Student Affairs/Dean of Students collects information reported directly to the Security Office, and formally requests information about crimes and disciplinary referrals from Campus Security Authorities, including representatives from the Residence Life Office, Judicial Affairs, Athletics, Title IX, etc. In addition, the Director of Campus Security collects statistics from local law enforcement agencies with jurisdiction for areas where the University of Saint Francis property is located, or areas frequented by students.
+The Director of Campus Security and the Associate Vice President for Student Life/Dean of Students are responsible for compiling the statistical information and policy disclosures for the Annual Security Report in compliance with the requirements of the Clery Act.
+In preparing USF's annual disclosure of crime statistics, the Associate Vice President for Student Life/Dean of Students collects information reported directly to the Security Office, and formally requests information about crimes and disciplinary referrals from Campus Security Authorities, including representatives from the Residence Life Office, Judicial Affairs, Athletics, Title IX, etc. In addition, the Director of Campus Security collects statistics from local law enforcement agencies with jurisdiction for areas where the University of Saint Francis property is located, or areas frequented by students.

 Local police departments are not required to provide statistics; however, documentation is required to show a good faith effort was made.
-All statistics are reviewed by Director of Campus Security for accuracy and then forwarded to the Associate Vice President for Student Affairs/Dean of Students for final review and approval.
+All statistics are reviewed by Director of Campus Security for accuracy and then forwarded to the Associate Vice President for Student Life/Dean of Students for final review and approval.
 Once approved, statistics are submitted electronically to the U.S. Department of Education.
-By October 1 of each year, the Division of Student Affairs sends an email notification to the University of Saint Francis community of the report's availability.
+By October 1 of each year, the Division of Student Life sends an email notification to the University of Saint Francis community of the report's availability.
 This email contains a brief description of the information contained in the report as well as a direct web link to the report.
-It is important to note that the Annual Security and Fire Safety Report incorporates the university's Fire Safety Report is included in the email notification.
+It is important to note that the Annual Security and Fire Safety Report incorporates the university's Fire Safety reporting requirements into this one document.
+A link to the Annual Security and Fire Safety Report is included in the email notification.